The Gig Economy and its continuing evolution was and is unexpected. It is also intriguing. Clearly disruptive it is proving positive on many fronts.

 Completing a gig and moving to the next

-Like everything else there are also consequences which I will cover these in a follow-up post.
+Like everything else there are also consequences which I will cover these in a subsequent posts on the gig economy. .